-\ indicates a free valence.
-Hydrogens occupy all free valences (except the \'ed positions at the two ends of the chain).
+indicates a free valence.
+Hydrogens occupy all free valences (except the 'ed positions at the two ends of the chain).

-The polynucleotide (or single base pair) may now be used to either initiate building, by clicking anywhere on screen, added alongside of an existing structure, by first clicking on Insert at the bottom right of the screen or pressing the Insert key (option key on Mac) followed by clicking on screen, or double clicking on a blank area on screen, or joined onto an existing structure by clicking on a free valence.
+The polynucleotide (or single base pair) may now be used to either initiate building, by clicking anywhere on screen, added alongside of an existing structure, by first holding down the Insert key (option key on Mac) and clicking anywhere on screen, or double clicking on a blank area on screen, or joined onto an existing structure by clicking on a free valence.
 In the latter case, attachment is made from the phosphate end.